Should you brush before or after breakfast?

 It’s perhaps the most important philosophical debate of our time: Should you brush your teeth before or after breakfast?
 Okay, not really.
-But, it turns out the chronological order of your brush sesh and morning meal can drastically impact the health of your teeth and overall wellness, just as much as what breakfast you eat can dictate which side of the mouth-bed your teeth wake up on (and no, skipping breakfast is not a sustainable shortcut!).
+But as it turns out, whether you brush your teeth before or after breakfast can impact the overall health and wellness of your teeth.
+In fact, that's just as important as what you eat (and no, skipping breakfast is not a sustainable shortcut).
 Fortunately, our quip dental-team-dynamos teamed up with the breakfast superfood-superstars over at Daily Harvest to help guide you through the ultimate health ~optimized~ morning routine.

 Why does timing even matter?

 The outer shell of your teeth is made up of enamel, which is basically the Dwayne “The Rock” Johnson of your anatomy: It’s the hardest substance in your body.
-But, enamel is to acid as the Powerpuff Girls are to HIM (if you’re not familiar, HIM is the Powerpuff Girls arch nemesis)... and many breakfast basics have a high concentration of acid.
+But,then enamel is to acid as the Powerpuff Girls are to HIM (if you’re not familiar, HIM is the Powerpuff Girls arch-nemesis)... and many breakfast basics have a high concentration of acid.

-According to Dr. Mitali Hariawala, Dental Community Manager at quip, brushing your teeth straight after eating is essentially like scrubbing a cleaning detergent on your enamel.
-Although your enamel is incredibly strong, brushing acid-softened-enamel will wear it down, resulting in tooth decay and discolored teeth (as the yellow layer directly below your enamel, called Dentin, gets exposed).
+Although your enamel is incredibly strong, brushing acid-softened enamel will wear it down, resulting in tooth decay and discolored teeth (as the yellow layer directly below your enamel, called Dentin, gets exposed).

 What effect does the food you eat have?

-Some foods are good for your taste buds, some foods are good for your mouth… but it is possible to get you a breakfast that can do both.
+Some foods are good for your taste buds, some foods are good for your mouth…, but it is possible to get you a breakfast that can achieve both.

-Foods that are high in calcium are better for, and more gentle on, your teeth, including yogurts, cheeses, and chia seeds.
+Foods high in calcium are better for, and more gentle on, your teeth, including yogurts, cheeses, and chia seeds.
 If you’re looking to give the health of your gums a lil boost, vitamin A and C will treat them right.
-High-values of these vitamins can be found in plenty of fruits and vegetables, although many fruits are highly acidic and so should be accompanied by drinking water, or diluted in non-acidic foods like yogurt.
+Plenty of fruits and vegetables are high in vitamins and minerals, but they can also be highly acidic.
+Fruits like lime, orange, and lemon are also high in citric acid which erodes the tooth enamel.
+The process of stripping enamel is called demineralization, and a weakened enamel can cause sensitivity and pain.
+So for breakfast, eat food that is good for your teeth.
+If you want to eat acidic food, it should be accompanied by drinking water, or diluted in non-acidic foods like yogurt.

 Isn't skipping brushing / breakfast easier!?

-Brushing your teeth and eating breakfast are dawn-non-negotiables, just like watching 30 minutes of Instagram Stories before finally getting out of bed.
+Brushing your teeth and eating breakfast are non-negotiables, just like watching 30 minutes of TikTok before finally getting out of bed.

-Brushing your teeth in the morning is important because it resets your mouth ready for the foods of the day and removes the bacteria that grows in your mouth overnight.
+Brushing your teeth in the morning is important because it resets your mouth for the day’s foods and removes the harmful bacteria that grows in your mouth overnight.
 This bacteria causes morning breath and turns sugar into acid (that’s why sugar is bad for your teeth).
-Brushing in the morning makes sure your teeth wake up on the right side of clean, ensuring long-lasting health (so long as you’re also brushing at night of course - something we tried to make less of a chore with the super silent and sensitive vibrations of quip) for a long, healthy life.
+Brushing in the morning makes sure your teeth wake up on the right side of clean, ensuring long-lasting health (so long as you’re also brushing at night, of course - something we tried to make less of a chore with the super silent and sensitive vibrations of quip) for a long, healthy life.